JoaoAguiar/Machine_Learning_Models_for_Cause_of_Forest_Fire/README.md

 # Machine Learning Models for Cause of Forest Fire
-> Multiple machine learning models that make their predictions about the causes of the various forest fires in Portugal in 2015
+> Multiple Machine Learning Models that make their predictions about the cause type (intentional or non-intentional) of the various forest fires in Portugal between 2014 and 2015

 ## About
 Forest fires are a very important issue that negatively affects climate change.
 Typically, the causes of forest fires are those oversights, accidents and negligence committed by individuals, intentional acts and natural causes.
 The latter is the root cause for only a minority of the fires.